orientechnologies/orientdb-docs/sql/SQL-Syntax.md

 - **`IS NOT DEFINED`** (unary): returns TRUE is a field is not defined in a document
 - **`BETWEEN - AND`** (ternary): returns TRUE is a value is between two values, eg. `5 BETWEEN 1 AND 10`
 - **`MATCHES`**: checks if a string matches a regular expression
-- **`INSTANCEOF`**: checks the type of a value, the right operand has to be the a String representing a class name, eg. `father INSTANCEOF 'Person'` (TODO consider identifiers as class names as well?)
+- **`INSTANCEOF`**: checks the type of a value, the right operand has to be the a String representing a class name, eg. `father INSTANCEOF 'Person'`